prosky-pmaj/all-in-one-concept/README.md

 The examples of test solving various programing challenges as well as showing useful functionality of TestFramework.

 * `Test_01_BaseFunctionality.java`:
     Contain very basic tests like entering blog page, entering admin page and log in.
 They are basic check it there was no major error in the code so code doesn't compile, doesn't start of crash just after start.
 If any of these fail there is no sense to run any other because it means that there is an obvious mistake that need to be fixed immediately.
 In order to ensure this tests have annotation @Test(groups = "initialCheck") and all other have annotation @Test(dependsOnGroups = { "initialCheck" }).
-Additionally other tests have parameter Test(ignoreMissingDependencies = true}) this allow as during test development run only this one test.
-So if all TestSuite is run and initialCheck not success, dependent tests would be skipped but if run a single tests, dependencies would be ignored.
+Additionally other tests have parameter Test(ignoreMissingDependencies = true}) this is useful during test development and allow to run this one test separetly.
+So if full TestSuite is run and initialCheck not success, dependent tests would be skipped but if run a single tests, dependencies would be ignored.

 * `Test_02_PostCreateEditDelete.java`:
-    This tests are showing Data-driven approach.
+    This tests are showing DataDriven approach.
 Each tests is run multiple times depends on data set.

 ## Installation